How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Making Your Website The Importance Of Having A Legally Compliant Website - Legal Pages To Add To Your Site
+Making Your Website Compliant - What You Need To Know About Adding Legal Pages To Your Website

-Online laws and regulations are designed to protect consumers and apply to anyone who markets, sells or promotes goods or services online.
+Internet laws are designed to protect the rights of consumers and apply to anyone who markets, sells or promotes products or services online.
 Anyone who owns a website risks being sued for not following compliance laws.
-Feigning ignorance about the law won’t prevent you from being slapped with a legal notice.
+Feigning ignorance about legal requirements won’t excuse you from being slapped with a legal notice.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you promote anything on your site for commercial gain, then you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory agencies, such as the Better Business Bureau (BBB).
-Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you promote anything on your site for profit, you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the (US based) Better Business Bureau, also known as BBB.
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

-The introduction of these new laws has legal ramifications for several business categories, including:
+The introduction of these laws affect several online business categories, including:

-• Any type of advertising, e.g. contextual advertising
+• Any form of advertising, like Google AdSense

 • Retarget Marketing